The bulletproof way of pricing your home

-Over time, I became a preferred broker for Wells Fargo and many other banks based on my ability to determine the best price.
+Over time, I became a preferred broker for many other banks based on my ability to determine the best price.

 My contracting experience helped me get my foot in the door because they knew that I could help them understand the cost to bring a distressed home back to average condition.

-This was incredibly important because most foreclosed properties need repairs and it significantly affects the property value.
+This was incredibly important because most foreclosed properties need repairs and the condition of the home significantly affects the value.

 Another part of that skill came from real estate experience.
-By that time I had completed hundreds of price opinions and knew how to crunch the numbers to get the right answer.
+By that time, I had completed hundreds of price opinions and knew how to analyze homes and crunch the numbers to get the right price.

 The last part of that expertise came from appraisers.
 Early on, I learned their tactics and approach to valuing property so I could give world-class service to my clients.

-When I combined the appraiser's technique with the market knowledge of an experienced agent, I knew that was a powerful weapon my clients could use to their advantage.
+When I combined the appraiser's technique with the market knowledge of an experienced agent and my contracting background, I knew that was a powerful weapon my clients could use to their advantage.

 Here’s why pricing is so critical.

-If you overprice the home, it typically results in little to no activity on your home.
+If you overprice the home, it typically results in little to no activity.
 It can sit there for weeks wasting your time while you are paying thousands in interest that you’ll never see again.

 Even if you get an accepted offer, I’ve often seen buyers have instant remorse when they think they have overpaid.
 So much anguish that they cancel the contract or make unreasonable demands during the inspection period to make up the difference.
 That’s just more frustration and wasted time for you.